 “This ain’t about civil rights.
 They ain’t giving Black people what they really want.”
 “What’s that?”
 “Power.”
 On Feb.
 25, 1964, Muhammed Ali (Eli Goree) becomes the world heavyweight champion

-(This is part four in an ongoing series that examines tropes that perpetuate harmful stereotypes and behaviors in media against women, people of color and the LGBTQ+ community.
-Click the
+(This is part four in an ongoing series that examines tropes that perpetuate harmful stereotypes and behaviors in media against

-On June 16th the U.S. Supreme Court shocked the nation with a landmark decision that will change the future of many LGBTQ+ employees.
-In a 6-3 decision, the supreme court
+On June 16th the U.S. Supreme Court shocked the nation with a landmark decision that will change the future of

 The phrase “agree to disagree” is an expression so commonplace that it goes largely unanalyzed, despite existing solely to provide